Creating and customizing a robots.txt file

 6. In the TXT Response field, customize the response for the robots.txt file.

-7. Click the Save button to save the response.
+7. Click Save to save the response.

-8. Click the Activate button to deploy your configuration changes.
+8. Click Activate to deploy your configuration changes.

 Manually creating and customizing a robots.txt file